Maxx3r/Maxx3r/README.md

 I currently am a Principal Detection Engineer Working on the West Coast.
 I am thristy to grow my knowledge in the VX field as I aim to become more techincal on the end of building and developing tools that can be used.

-I have been in the realm of secuity since my days back in High School.
+I have been in the realm of secuity since I was a wee lad.
 I fell in love as a kid and continue to have the same drive and passion I had when I started.

 My Twitter handle is: @maxwebrr
 This is my github that I finally am getting around to publishing on.